TylerMclaughlin/wav_clustering_workflow/readme.md

 #### optional R packages :

+These R packages are for exploratory data visualization.
+The 909 benchmark below uses them to plot the clustered feature heatmap and dimensionality reduction. (in script 'visualize_clusters_and_umap.R').
+You do not need them to cluster and organize your audio samples.

 * data.table
 * UMAP

-These are exploratory visualization.
-The 909 benchmark below uses them to plot the clustered feature heatmap and dimensionality reduction. (in script 'visualize_clusters_and_umap.R'):

 ## 909 drum machine clustering benchmark results